lameesmohee/HIS-Derma-Clinic/README.md

 This frontend application for the Glow Up Clinic provides a comprehensive user experience for different roles within the clinic, ensuring secure access and efficient management of clinic operations.
 The integration with an Express.js backend enables smooth data flow and functionality.

----

-Feel free to modify this README file to better suit your project's specifics or to add any additional setup steps and details as necessary.